-Suppose you own an energy stock whose current price is below your cost basis, and while you're not convinced that it will come back over the short term, you still believe in the long-term prospects for all or some part of the energy sector.
+Suppose you own a consumer staples stock whose current price is below your cost basis, and while you're not convinced that it will come back over the short term, you still believe in the long-term prospects for all or some part of the consumer staples sector.
 In essence, you no longer think the fundamental prospects for this specific company are strong, but you still think the industry has strong prospects and are looking for more diversified exposure to the industry.

 If you have realized gains in other parts of your portfolio, you might consider selling the stock and replacing it with an energy ETF.
-You could choose a broad energy sector ETF, or you might opt instead for a more narrowly focused energy industry ETF if you’d like to focus on a particular segment of the energy sector—such as energy equipment and services or oil, gas, and consumable fuels.
-Of course, you might also consider a comparable mutual fund with exposure to the energy industry.
+You could choose a broad consumer staples sector ETF, or you might opt instead for a more narrowly focused consumer staples industry ETF if you'd like to focus on a particular segment of the consumer staples sector—such as household products, food products, or personal products.
+Of course, you might also consider a comparable mutual fund with exposure to the consumer staples industry.

 Of course, ETFs and mutual funds have their own characteristics and risks that should be carefully considered before making any decision.
-For one thing, an energy ETF, even one that's focused on a segment of the energy sector, provides much broader exposure than the individual security that you sold, and it may have quite different characteristics.
+For one thing, a consumer staples ETF, even one that's focused on a segment of the consumer staples sector, provides much broader exposure than the individual security that you sold, and it may have quite different characteristics.
 So be sure to do your research to understand how the ETF affects your overall portfolio positioning and strategy.

 Similarly, if you bought a dividend-paying stock to generate income for your portfolio, but the stock has an unrealized loss in your account, you may want to sell the stock and replace it with a diversified dividend-focused ETF.
 In doing so, you may be able to generate the desired tax effect—incurring a loss to offset gains—while improving the diversification of your portfolio and still generating income.
 Make sure you understand the impact that this change will have on the risk and return characteristics of your overall portfolio.
 Evaluate the fundamental prospects for the position you own and determine if you still want to own it.
 Then, and only then, you might consider the tax implications.